yochaigal/cairn/wip/2e/wilderness-exploration.md

 ### Explore
 The party searches for any hidden features within the current area.
 - The **Warden** rolls on the [Events Table](#events).
-- One Location/Feature is discovered.
+- One Location or Feature is discovered.

 ### Supply
 The party gathers food and water.